ImanRizal99/OpenCore-HpProbook640G1/README.md

 ## Disclaimer
 * I am not responsible for any damage caused to your components, data loss, or anything else that may happen throughout this process.
 * No selling of EFI folder (config) that's readily available for free.
-* Due to the limitation of the HP Bios, it does not support booting directly from the M.2 SSD.
-If you intend to use M.2 drive for macOS, you HAVE to have at least one more SATA disk for EFI booting.
-This drive is where we will store the EFI later.
-USB drive can also be used for booting, although its not recommended.

 * Discrette Graphics will be disabled, since it is not supported under macOS Big Sur.

+## Important Notes
+* Due to the limitation and quirkness of the HP bios installed on this laptop, if you only have one M.2 SSD installed, you will need to install additional SATA HDD for booting.
+Look at FAQ for more information.
+* Airportitlwm.kext requires specific macOS version to function.
+Include in this repo is for BigSur.
+For Catalina use, download the kext [here](https://github.com/OpenIntelWireless/itlwm/releases) specific for Catalina and put it in the kext folder replacing the other one.

 ## Whats working / not working
 Working